 Now from the meromorphic continuation of the Eisenstein series itself, we also get meromorphic continuation of the generating series $L_{l}(s)$, and since $\chi_l$ is non-trivial we conclude that $L_l(s)$ is analytic for $\Re s>1-\delta$ for some $\delta>0$.
 Thus we get the wanted cancelation in Weyl sums using the standard machinery from complex analysis if we can get bounds on vertical lines of $L_l(s)$.
-It turns of that such bounds follow from the general bound for matrix coefficients also due to Selberg, and thus we are done.
+It turns of that such bounds follow from the general bound for scattering matrices also due to Selberg, and thus we are done.

 This shows how to deduce equidistribution of modular symbols using Eisenstein series.
 The proof for classes in the first cohomology of quotients of higher dimensional hyperbolic spaces uses the same idea, although some parts of the argument require some more technical work.
 In order to obtain equidistribution results when restricting the cusps to a specific interval $I\subset \R/\Z$, we will have to use all the Fourier coefficients of the Eisenstein series as is done in \cite{PeRi}.
-To deal with equidistribution for modular symbols defined on conjugacy classes ordered by the length of the associated geodesic, we will use twisted Selberg trace formulas to study the corresponding Weyl sums.